j3xugit/RaptorX-Contact/README.md

 # RaptorX-Contact: a software package for protein contact and distance prediction by deep residual neural network.
 This package has source code of the deep learning method developed by Xu group for protein contact/distance prediction and distance-based folding.
 The code and documentation will be improved gradually.
-Anaconda and Theano shall be installed in order to use this package.
+Anaconda, Theano and possibly BioPython shall be installed in order to use this package.
-Contact: Jinbo Xu, jinboxu@gmail.com

 The package contains core code used to produce results in the following papers.
 1) Analysis of distance-based protein structure prediction by deep learning in CASP13.
 PROTEINS, 2019